Quantitative Ecological Genetics (QEcoGen Lab)

 E-mail: yassato”at”ees.hokudai.ac.jp; yassato36c”at”outlook.com

-We are in the building of Graduate School of Environmental Science.
-10-min walk from Sapporo st.
+We are located in the building of Graduate School of Environmental Science.

-We are in the building of Graduate School of Environmental Science.
-10-min walk from Sapporo st.
+We are located in the building of Graduate School of Environmental Science.

 (c) 2013- Yasuhiro Sato, All rights reserved.